Office Initiative Reduces Headaches And Neck And Shoulder Pain By More Than 40 Percent

 “The exercises also included two daily periods of ten to 15 minutes when staff relaxed quietly at home in a comfortable armchair with warming pads placed on their cheeks and shoulders.”

-Staff were also provided with information sheets on the exercises and the clinician leading the study revisited the workplace in months four and six to remind staff of the procedures.
+Staff were also provided with information sheets on the exercises.
+The clinician leading the study also revisited the workplace in months four and six to remind staff of the procedures.

 The study and control groups were based in separate offices to avoid cross contamination of the results.
 90 per cent of the 384 employees who agreed to take part completed the study.
 Most were female (80 per cent), with an average age of 46.